mahdishirvin/Network-Gephi/README.md

 Node: A node is a unique identifier of an object within a data set.
 Edge: An edge is a line that connects two nodes
 In order to import data from excel or csv file into Gephi, you will usually need to prepare following 2 files: <br />
-    -1.
-Node File – Containing the nodes and its attributes  <br />
+* Node File – Containing the nodes and its attributes  <br />
-      -a.
-The node file must include a column having name ‘ID’ <br />
+    * The node file must include a column having name ‘ID’ <br />
-      -b.
-ID column should contain unique entries <br />
+    * ID column should contain unique entries <br />
-    -2.
-Edge File – Containing the edges and its attributes <br />
+* Edge File – Containing the edges and its attributes <br />
-      -a.
-The edge file must include columns with name ‘Source’ & ‘Target’ which contains the start and the end nodes for each edge <br />
+    * The edge file must include columns with name ‘Source’ & ‘Target’ which contains the start and the end nodes for each edge <br />

 Steps: <br />